-In certain cases, requests for flying of drones are granted to commercial film makers and photographers.
-Requests for the use of drones for commercial activities such as filming are considered on a case by case basis in consultation with affected landowners as appropriate.
+Requests for the use of drones by qualified and insured pilots (operating under Civil Aviation Authority regulations) for activities such as commercial filming or survey work are considered on a case by case basis, in consultation with affected landowners as appropriate.

 The use of drones and model aircraft on any common land within Dartmoor National Park is an offence under the National Park Byelaws.

 We do not give permission for any recreation flying of drones on common land.